secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 ### Performance Factor and Annual Compensation Review

-Guidelines from Total Rewards for discretionary increases based on performance factor:
+Recommendations from Total Rewards for discretionary increases based on performance factor:
 * Developing in role = 0-3% increase
 * Performing in role = 3-7% increase
 * Exceeding in role = 6-10% increase